ecarmonabaltimore/TBB-ARC-INTEGRATION-SANDBOX/terraform/README.md

 This script only exposes the following variable to terraform:

 - `fileName` - the name of the default that the middleware zip bundle should have.

-## Workspaces

-It must be taken into account that the workspace approach is used to isolate the deployed resources between environments.

-### default

-This environment is described all the resources of the development environment, all those resources of the development environment point to an ARCxp Sanbdox environment.

-### prod

-This environment is describing all the resources of the production environment, all those resources of the development environment point to an ARCxp Production environment.

-Take into consideration that the Development environment is a mirror of the Production environment, so any changes that you want to make in Production must first work correctly in the Development environment.